keenanbernard/sem-group3/use-cases/use-case Country Reports.md

 ### Preconditions

-We know the role.
-Database contains current world data.
+Database contains current world data, inclusive of the required countries.

 ### Success End Condition

-A report is available for Senior Management.
+A report is available for the organization.

 ### Failed End Condition

-No report is produced.
+No report or an inaccurate report is produced.

 ### Primary Actor